downlinko/downlinko.github.io/_posts/development/messaging/2018-10-02-download-install-apache-activemq.md

 ## Step #5: Start

-In order to start ActiveMQ we need to open a command promt.
+To start ActiveMQ, we need to open a command prompt.

 Click on the search button.
 Then type "<kbd>cmd</kbd>".